simplex-chat/simplex-chat/docs/guide/secret-groups.md

 ---
 # Secret groups

 Secret groups are anonymous and private, they are designed to be hard to track by outsiders.
-Every message and file gets sent separately to every member in the group, which makes secret groups only fit for smaller groups.
+Every message (except files) gets sent separately to every member in the group, which makes secret groups only fit for smaller groups.

 ## Creating a group